apurva91/django_demo/README.md

  - [x] To Make Commenting
  - [x] To Link The User Model with Posts and Comments
  - [x] To Make Profile Page
+ - [x] To Make Search Functionality
+ - [ ] To Make 'Did You Mean' in search
  - [ ] To Make Profile Page of Logged In User
- - [ ] To Make Search Functionality
  - [ ] To Make Post Editable and Deletable By The User
  - [ ] To Make Chat Functionality
  - [ ] To Make UI(Basic Bootstap UI is Ready)